jestenough/code-challenges/collections/learngo/11-if/questions/3-if.md

 ## What does "control flow" mean?
 1. Changing the top-to-bottom execution of a program
 2. Changing the left-to-right execution of a program
-3. Deciding which statements are executed *CORRECT*
+3. Deciding which statements are executed

 > **1, 2:** You can't change that.
 >